-The Funds are required to include a schedule of portfolio holdings in their annual and semi-annual reports to shareholders, which is sent to shareholders within 60 days of the end of the second and fourth fiscal quarters and which is filed with the Securities and Exchange Commission (the "SEC") on Form N-CSR.
-The Funds also are required to file a schedule of portfolio holdings with the SEC within 60 days of the end of the first and third fiscal quarters.
+The Funds are required to include a schedule of portfolio holdings in their annual and semiannual reports to shareholders, which is sent to shareholders within 60 days of the end of the second and fourth fiscal quarters and which is filed with the Securities and Exchange Commission (the "SEC") on Form N-CSR.
+The Funds file their complete schedules of portfolio holdings with the SEC for the first and third quarters of each fiscal year as an exhibit to its reports on Form N-PORT.
 The Funds must provide a copy of the complete schedule of portfolio holdings as filed with the SEC to any shareholder of the Funds, upon request, free of charge.
 This policy is applied uniformly to all shareholders of the Funds without regard to the type of requesting shareholder (i.e., regardless of whether the shareholder is an individual or institutional investor).

 The Funds release portfolio holdings to third party servicing agents on a daily basis in order for those parties to perform their duties on behalf of the Funds.
 These third party servicing agents include the Adviser, distributor, transfer agent, fund accounting agent, administrator and custodian.
 The Funds also may disclose portfolio holdings, as needed, to auditors, legal counsel, proxy voting services (if applicable), printers, pricing services, parties to merger and reorganization agreements and their agents, and prospective or newly hired investment advisers or sub-advisers.
 The lag between the date of the information and the date on which the information is disclosed will vary based on the identity of the party to whom the information is disclosed.
-For instance, the information may be given to legal counsel or prospective advisers at any time.
+For instance, the information may be provided to auditors within days of the end of an annual period, while the information may be given to legal counsel or prospective advisers at any time.
 This information is disclosed to all such third parties under conditions of confidentiality.
 "Conditions of confidentiality" include (i) confidentiality clauses in written agreements, (ii) confidentiality implied by the nature of the relationship (e.g., attorney-client relationship), (iii) confidentiality required by fiduciary or regulatory principles (e.g., custodial relationships) or (iv) understandings or expectations between the parties that the information will be kept confidential.

-Additionally, the Funds have ongoing arrangements to release portfolio holdings to Morningstar, Inc., Lipper, Inc., Bloomberg, Standard & Poor's, Thomson Reuters and Vickers-Stock ("Rating Agencies") in order for those organizations to assign a rating or ranking to the Funds.
+Additionally, the Funds have ongoing arrangements to release portfolio holdings to Morningstar, Inc., Lipper, Inc., Bloomberg, Standard & Poor's, Refinitiv and Vickers-Stock ("Rating Agencies") in order for those organizations to assign a rating or ranking to the Funds.
 In these instances, portfolio holdings will be supplied within approximately 15 days after the end of the month.
 The Rating Agencies may make each Fund's top portfolio holdings available on their websites and may make the Fund's complete portfolio holdings available to their subscribers for a fee.
 Neither the Funds, the Adviser, nor any of their affiliates receive any portion of this fee.
 Information released to Rating Agencies is released under conditions of confidentiality and it is subject to prohibitions on trading based on the information.
 The Funds also may post their complete portfolio holdings to their website, if applicable, within approximately 15 days after the end of the month.
 The information will remain posted on the website until replaced by the information for the succeeding month.
 If the Funds do not have a website or the website is for some reason inoperable, the information will be supplied no more frequently then quarterly and on a delayed basis.